 While you are expected to hire people who have the right skills, customizing their skills to the needs of specific clients will win you valuable customers.
 It will also help you gain an edge over your competitors.

 Marketing is essential to creating demand for any BPO business.
+Nowadays, most consumers explore services online through websites and social media, so setting up a website is crucial.
+No matter how good your services are, no one will know about them unless you promote them online.
 Opt for all the low-cost strategies first, such as:

 - Networking.